openSUSE/news-o-o/_posts/2012-09-12-time-to-start-planning-your-sessions-conference-program-available.markdown

-Sunday is kicked of by VojtÄ›ch TrefnÃ½ [explaining how to use Canonical's Launchpad](http://bootstrapping-awesome.org/schedule/#ld-11) as a place to host your project (cz).
-Those interested in networking will be taken care off by Pavel Å imerda ([news from Linux Networking](http://bootstrapping-awesome.org/schedule/#ld-15)) and Radek NeuÅ¾il who [explains how to use networks securely](http://bootstrapping-awesome.org/schedule/#ld-01) (both cz).
-You can also [learn all about how to set up a Linux desktop/server solution for educational purposes](http://bootstrapping-awesome.org/schedule/#osc-09) (en) and follow VladimÃ­r ÄŒunÃ¡t talking about NixOS and the unique package manager this OS is build on.
+Sunday is kicked of by VojtÛch Trefný [explaining how to use Canonical's Launchpad](http://bootstrapping-awesome.org/schedule/#ld-11) as a place to host your project (cz).
+Those interested in networking will be taken care off by Pavel �imerda ([news from Linux Networking](http://bootstrapping-awesome.org/schedule/#ld-15)) and Radek Neu�il who [explains how to use networks securely](http://bootstrapping-awesome.org/schedule/#ld-01) (both cz).
+You can also [learn all about how to set up a Linux desktop/server solution for educational purposes](http://bootstrapping-awesome.org/schedule/#osc-09) (en) and follow Vladimír Ìunát talking about NixOS and the unique package manager this OS is build on.

-The LinuxDays track will be closed by Petr KrÄmÃ¡Å™ (chief editor of root.cz) and TomÃ¡Å¡ MatÄ›jÃ­Äek (author of Slax) [talking about future of Slax](http://bootstrapping-awesome.org/schedule/#ld-04) (cz).
+The LinuxDays track will be closed by Petr KrÍmář (chief editor of root.cz) and Tomáš MatÛjíÍek (author of Slax) [talking about future of Slax](http://bootstrapping-awesome.org/schedule/#ld-04) (cz).

 [![gentoo logo](/wp-content/uploads/2012/09/gentoominisummit.png)](http://gentoo.org)